loophp/collection/docs/pages/api.rst

 random
 ~~~~~~

-It returns a random item from the collection.
+Returns a random item from the collection.

 An optional integer can be passed to random to specify how many items you would like to randomly retrieve.
 An optional seed can be passed as well.